 The Green Infrastructure Plan was approved with the adoption of the Resource Conservation Plan: A Countywide Functional Master Plan (CR-11-2017).
-According to the Green Infrastructure Plan, the site contains one regulated area along the eastern boundary of the property, while much of the remaining site is a designated evaluation area.
+According to the Green Infrastructure Plan, the site contains one regulated area along the eastern boundary of the property, more than half of the site contains Regulated Area, while the remainder is designated as Evaluation Area.